The Invisible

 Case File Dossiers

-Seven confirmed incidents.
-Across seven sectors.
+Twelve documented incidents.
+Across multiple sectors.
 On three continents.
 All within 24 months.
 Click any case to open the file.

 Chapman Laptop Farm Operation